kahunacohen/aaroncohen.io/content/posts/exploring-k8s.md

 - secrets
 - jobs

-Generally, we use kubectl to interact with our cluster, which is a CLI for communicating via the cluster's API.
+We can use kubectl to interact with our cluster, which is a CLI for communicating via the cluster's API.
 Setting up an on-premise k8s cluster is complex; it's usually only done when there's a specific requirement to run on premise, perhaps for security reasons.
 It's usually much easier to run a local